inferno-framework/inferno-framework.github.io/docs/advanced-test-features/rspec.md

       run do
         assert_valid_resource
       end
     end
   end
+end
 ```

-The RSpec unit tests need to mock the inputs, the FHIR server requests, the Inferno Validator requests,
+The RSpec unit tests need to mock the inputs, the FHIR server endpoints, the Inferno Validator endpoints,
 and the FHIR resource in question.
 Inferno core will auto-inject a
 [shared context](https://github.com/inferno-framework/inferno-core/blob/main/spec/runnable_context.rb)
 with helpers when writing a spec for a runnable (`Test`, `TestGroup`, or `TestSuite`).